gwu-libraries/sfm-ui/docs/data_dictionary.rst

 For more info about source tweet data, see the `Flickr API documentation
 <https://www.flickr.com/services/api/>`_, particularly *People* and *Photos*.

-Documentation about older archived posts is archived by Wayback Machine `here
+Documentation about older archived posts is archived by the Wayback Machine `here
 <https://web.archive.org/web/*/https://www.flickr.com/services/api/>`_.

 +-------------------------+-----------------------------------------------------+--------------------------------------------------+